mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 Feskals average 2 meters in height and typically weigh 110kg or more.
 Feskals have massive frames with immense musculature, particularly in the shoulders, upper back and upper legs.
 Their frames appear top-heavy but are exceedingly well balanced.
-The Feskal brow protrudes over deep- set eyes, providing natural protection from intense light and dust.
+The Feskal brow protrudes over deep-set eyes, providing natural protection from intense light and dust.

 The Feskal are highly adaptable to a wide range of environments.
 For example, Feskal who live on frigid worlds grow copious amounts of body